- 1 Best French Door Refrigerator

 Why You Should Buy A New French Door Refrigerator

 Our research indicates that most refrigerators, with proper routine maintenance, will last between 13 and 19 years.
 And because buying a refrigerator is a long-term investment, we want our readers to feel confident in their product knowledge before deciding to purchase.
-Having said that, you’re either on the market because you’ve moved (or are planning to move), considering replacing a problematic refrigerator with something more reliable, or you’re fed up with not having enough space to store your frozen pizza rolls.
-Whatever the case, we’ve got you covered.
+Having said that, you’re either on the market because you’ve moved (or are planning to move), considering replacing a problematic refrigerator with something more reliable, or you’re fed up with not having enough space to store your frozen pizza rolls on your top freezer.
+Whatever the case, we’ve got you covered with this comprehensive guide of the best french door fridges on the market today.

 While the basic thermodynamic principles of refrigeration haven’t changed much in the past fifty years, component manufacturing has.
 Compressor, evaporator, sensor, insulation, and lighting technologies are significantly more advanced than they were just a decade ago, and buying new means you benefit from those advancements.
 Newer refrigerators cool and freeze more evenly, leaving less temperature differentiation between storage compartments.
 They’re also built with more consumer feedback integrated into the initial product design, which translates to doors which accommodate larger items (such as a gallon of milk), trays specifically designed for cooking preparation, and a load full of other specific-use features meant to accommodate even the pickiest, obsessive-compulsive cook.